BleeprBot/BleeprBot/README.md

 ### User Token Scopes
 admin | chat:write

+Once you have added the correct scopes you can get the tokens you need from the OAuth & Permissions settings in your app.

 # Group Agreement
 - Standups: 9:15 in the morning, 15-30mins long.
 - Take breaks every hour for 15 minutes.